skip to main content

 Cox1 year, month-to-month option for $10/month extra, prepaid (new)View Plans

-Xfinity and Cox both offer 12-month contracts and a month-to-month option for an additional $10 per month.
-Their early cancellation fees are the same as well—$10 for each remaining month on the contract.
+Xfinity and Cox both offer 12-month contracts and a month-to-month option, but with Cox it will cost an additional $10 per month.
+Cox also has a $10 early termination fee for each remaining month on the contract.
 Cox usually has significant price hikes after the first 12 months.
-Xfinity has some plans that feature a 2-year contract, depending on your region.
+Xfinity doesn’t require a term contract for its internet plans, which is an added bonus.

 Both ISP’s also feature a prepaid internet plan with no time commitment.
 Both the Xfinity and Cox prepaid internet plans advertise up to 50Mbps download speeds and are similarly priced at $45 per month for Xfinity and $50 per month for Cox.
 However, we don’t see much appeal in either of the prepaid plans.
 Even with the month-to-month extra fee tacked on, the traditional plans provide equal or greater value.
 If you’re in the market specifically for a flexible internet plan, see our article on the best no-contract internet plans.